goodguyry/AriaComponents/src/Dialog/README.md

 The `UseLegacyDialog` module adds support for a **`content`** option, which defines the `HTMLElement` or `NodeList` of elements that should be inaccessible when the Dialog element is open. _Default is `[]`_

+## Additional Information

+Authors are responsible for adding the `aria-labelledby` and `aria-describedby` attributes.
+See ["Role, Property, State, and Tabindex Attributes"](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/dialog/#rps_label) for more.

 ## References